 Before getting to this stage, however, there are various intermediate steps and tools that co-guardians can utilize.
 These include pursuing mediation and negotiating with the help of their respective attorneys.
 As a practical matter, requests for court involvement tend to be reserved for relatively-extreme circumstances in which one or both parents believe that legal action is necessary in order to protect the best interests of their child.

 Beginning the Process of Establishing Guardianship for an Adult Child with Special Needs

 In order to ensure that there are no gaps in your child’s care or your family’s access to educational or financial programs, it is important to begin the process of establishing guardianship before your child turns 18.
 This is the case even if you ultimately decide that your child should petition for a voluntary guardianship or pre-need guardianship after his or her eighteenth birthday.
 You should speak with a lawyer who has experience helping parents of children with special needs, and who can help you thoughtfully consider all of the options you have available.
 There may be other factors to consider beyond establishing guardianship as well.
 Here too, an experienced attorney should be able to walk you through everything you need to know.

 Speak with a Guardianship Attorney at Beller & Bustamante, P.L.

-If you would like more information about planning for the future with regard to your child’s special needs, we invite you to schedule an initial consultation at our Jacksonville, FL, family law offices.
+If you would like more information about planning for the future with regard to your child’s special needs, we invite you to schedule an initial consultation at our legal offices.
 To speak with one of our experienced guardianship attorneys in confidence, please call us or request an appointment online today.